 Employees may accumulate no more than eighty (80) hours of vacation in addition to the employee's regular, annual vacation accrual entitlement, at any one time.
-Except as so limited, earned vacation not used may be accrued and carried MOU-City of Alameda & Alameda Police Officers Association Non-Sworn Unit (12-27-2018 - 6-30-2022) Page 12 of 26 over from year-to-year without limitation.
+Except as so limited, earned vacation not used may be accrued and carried over from year-to-year without limitation.